ivoitovych/hdl-simulation-accelerated/PROJECT_PRESENTATION_COMBINED.md

 ## Possible Approach Analysis

 This section analyzes various approaches to accelerating Hardware Description Language (HDL) and Register-Transfer Level (RTL) simulations, with a focus on Verilog-based designs as targeted by the "hdl-simulation-accelerated" project.
 Traditional CPU-based simulation, while flexible and widely used, often becomes a bottleneck for large-scale designs due to sequential processing limits, where verification can consume 50-70% of development time.
 Acceleration methods leverage parallelism, specialized hardware, or hybrid techniques to achieve speedups ranging from 10x to 1000x, depending on design complexity and implementation.
 The analysis covers key approaches, their mechanisms, advantages, disadvantages, and real-world examples, drawing from recent advancements as of 2025.
-A comparative summary is provided, followed by justification for the project's chosen method: integrating Verilator with Tenstorrent's TT-Metal AI accelerator hardware.
+A comparative summary is provided, followed by justification for the project's chosen method: integrating Verilator with **Tenstorrent**'s TT-Metal AI accelerator hardware.

 ### 1. Software-Only Simulation Optimization
    - **Description**: Enhances pure software simulators like Verilator, Icarus Verilog, or commercial tools (e.g., Synopsys VCS) through multi-threading, code optimization, or compilation to native executables.
 Verilator, for instance, converts Verilog to optimized C++ for cycle-accurate simulation, with recent extensions supporting GPU offloading or distributed computing.